Kedumim Lehava

 Towards that end, with the help of generous CFOIC Heartland donors, Lehava created a space to function as an innovation center where students participate in learning activities that strengthen their skills in creativity, independent study and groupwork.
 However, to fully actualize its vision for the innovation center, Lehava needs help in acquiring equipment including laptop computers, mobile room dividers, furnishings and big screens.

 Kedumim’s Lehava high school for girls needs to repurpose an open area as an innovation center with work stations, furnishings, computers and big screens.
-Your support will help young girls throughout Samaria acquire special skills to be innovative leaders of the next generation.
-With your gift, you will equip these ambitious students with the tools to forge a most promising future!
+Your generous support will help young girls throughout Samaria acquire special skills to be innovative leaders of the next generation.
+With your gift, you will equip these ambitious students with the tools they need to forge a promising future!

 Total Funds Needed: $95,670